Weighing in: Craft CMS vs WordPress

 Accessibility

-When it comes to making the web more accessible, both competitors put all of their cards on the table, aiming to meet current WCAG and ATAG accessibility standards.
+That means that when it comes to making the web more accessible, both WordPress and Craft CMS put all of their cards on the table, aiming to meet the current Web Content Accessibility Guidelines (WCAG) and Authoring Tool Accessibility Guidelines (ATAG).

 In terms of inclusivity, it comes down to how each CMS platform operates.
 To make your WordPress site accessible to those users with disabilities, you need to choose an accessible theme for starters, and, you guessed it, install the right plug-ins.

-Accessibility isn't an add-on at Craft CMS, developers can build sites to current standards without any limitations, to serve additional needs of both internal (the content editors or authors) and external (website users) audiences.
+Accessibility isn't an add-on at Craft CMS; developers can build sites to current standards without any limitations, to serve the additional needs of both internal (the content editors or authors) and external (website users) audiences.

 If you need some more validation, look no further than the endorsement from Simon Jones at Studio 24 on Craft CMS’s Accessibility page.
 Tasked with delivering a new site for the World Wide Web Consortium, the standard bearer for web accessibility, Studio 24 worked with W3C to test out a selection of three CMS platforms, including WordPress.
 The CMS they chose?
 It was Craft CMS!